Billy Wilson (New Zealand rugby league): International honours

 Billy Wilson was selected for New Zealand in 1914 against Great Britain.
-The match was played at the Auckland Domain in front of 15,000 on August 1.
+The match was played at the Auckland Domain in front of 15,000 on 1 August.
 Wilson scored two of New Zealand's tries while playing on the left wing.
 New Zealand went down by the narrow margin of 16-13.
 His first try came after Jim Parker intercepted a pass and transferred the ball to Karl Ifwersen who sent it on to Wilson who "with a great sprint" scored.
 Then just before the final whistle Wilson "snapped up the ball and put a fitting climax to a great game by scoring".

 In 1919 he was chosen for the New Zealand tour of Australia.
 He played in 7 of the tour matches and scored 6 tries with all of his appearances on the wing.
 He played against Auckland for New Zealand prior to their departure.
 New Zealand won 25 to 19.
 His first match in Australia was against New South Wales and saw New Zealand lose 23-18.
-He played against Tamworth on June 11 in a 21-13 win.
-He was in try scoring form against New South Wales in June 21, crossing for 3 tries but it wasn't enough to avoid a 22-19 defeat.
+He played against Tamworth on 11 June in a 21-13 win.
+He was in try scoring form against New South Wales on 21 June, crossing for 3 tries but it wasn't enough to avoid a 22-19 defeat.
 He scored New Zealand's second try after he beat the tackle of White and after some fumbling play crossed the line.
 His own second came after receiving a pass from Bill Williams and he ran over for a try.
 His third try came when Jim Rukutai passed to Stan Walters who passed to Wilson as he was being tackled.
 Wilson knocked the ball forward with his knee and followed through to regather and score.
 This gave New Zealand a 19-11 lead but they fell away to lose the match.